-Revise Kentucky's Prevailing Wage Laws While total repeal of the state prevailing wage law has long been a goal advocated by the Kentucky Chamber, the Chamber supports a series of steps that would make Kentucky's economic and infrastructure development more competitive in the near term.
-They are: • Kentucky's prevailing wage laws must be made more representative of local wages by using more effective methods of data collection than through the current hearings process.
-Additionally, wages paid to workers on previous prevailing wage projects must be excluded from calculations for later projects, and the use of the majority wage should be discontinued.
-Kentucky's Medical Average Claim Severity is the highest among neighboring states and makes up 61% of the benefit costs in Kentucky.
-That is higher than the national average.
-NCCI Kentucky Workers' Compensation State Advisory Forum, July 2007 - The definition of localities should be replaced with definitions that would reduce the number of unrelated counties grouped together.
+Revise Kentucky's Prevailing Wage Laws While total repeal of the state prevailing wage law has long been a goal advocated by the Kentucky Chamber, the Chamber also supports a series of steps that would make Kentucky's economic and infrastructure development more competitive in the near term.
+They are: - Kentucky's prevailing wage laws must be made more representative of local wages by using more effective methods of data collection than through the current hearings process.
+Additionally, wages paid to workers on previous prevailing wage projects must be excluded from calculations for later projects, and the use of the majority wage should be discontinued. - The definition of localities should be replaced with definitions that would reduce the number of unrelated counties grouped together.
 This would particularly help Kentucky's border counties, as well as counties that are grouped with larger urban areas. - If no changes are made to make Kentucky's prevailing wage determination process more representative of local wages, then federal prevailing wages should be adopted wherever they exist.
 However, if the accuracy of Kentucky's determination process is improved to more accurately reflect local wage rates, the use of federal prevailing wage rates should cease and be replaced with the improved state determinations. - Kentucky should reinstate a prevailing wage exemption on education projects.
-Kentucky taxpayers' cost on new educational facilities and maintenance in primary through postsecondary education has increased substantially since the prevailing wage exemption was repealed by the General Assembly in 1996.
+Kentucky taxpayers' cost on new educational facilities and maintenance in primary through post-secondary education has increased substantially since the prevailing wage exemption was repealed by the General Assembly in 1996.
 By once again allowing an exemption for educational projects, higher investments can be made in technology, improved facilities and in the classroom.
-Kentucky Chamber Public Affairs Committee Chairs Economic Development Committee
+Kentucky's Medical Average Claim Severity is the highest among neighboring states and makes up 68% of the benefit costs in Kentucky.
+That is higher than the national average.
+NCCI Kentucky Workers' Compensation State Advisory Forum, July 2008 Kentucky Chamber Public Affairs Committee Chairs Economic Development Committee

-Darrell Ishmael East Kentucky Power Cooperative HR & Labor Committee
+Darrell Ishmael East Kentucky Power Cooperative Fiscal Policy Committee